 As a starting point, here are five popular general-purpose end-to-end IoT platforms that are suitable for a wide range of applications:

-With so many different IoT platforms to choose from, selecting a platform may seem daunting at first.
+With so many different IoT platforms to choose from, selecting a platform may seem daunting.
 Consider your requirements against the capabilities of each platform to select the best match for your business.
-Adopting an IoT platform can simplify, speed up, and otherwise streamline the development of your next IoT project.
-By using an IoT platform, you can focus on the requirements that are unique to your use-case and quickly deliver value to your customers.
+Adopting the right IoT platform can simplify, accelerate, and streamline the development of your next IoT project.
+With the right IoT platform, you can focus on unique requirements deliver the most value to your customers in the least time.